 #1-14 Meeting the Needs of the Non-Traditional Students through Innovative Partnerships and Creative Programing

-The Career Development and Placement Assistance Office at Pitt have adapted to meet the needs of the nontraditional student.
-Partnerships and program designed with the non-traditional student in mind will be highlighted.
+The Office of Career Development and Placement Assistance at Pitt has adapted to meet the needs of the nontraditional student.
+Partnerships and programs designed with the non-traditional student in mind will be highlighted.
 A few case studies will be shared to highlight the need for a tailored and targeted approach.